-Apple Releases iOS 15.0.2 With Messages Photo Bug Fix and More
+Apple Releases iOS 15.0.2 With Messages Photo Bug Fix, Security Update and More

 Apple today released iOS 15.0.2, the second update to the iOS 15 operating system that was released in September. iOS 15.0.2 comes a week and a half after the launch of iOS 15.0.1, a bug fix update.